On Learning Text Style Transfer with Direct Rewards: Experiments

 \subsection{Human Evaluation}

 We conducted human evaluation on Yelp, Amazon and GYAFC datasets evaluating the style transfer accuracy, content preservation, and fluency separately.
-We randomly select 50 candidates from both positive (formal) and negative (informal) samples and compare the outputs of different systems.
-The style transfer accuracy and content preservation are rated with range 1 - 3 while the fluency is rated with range 0 - 1.
+The first two aspects are rated with range 1 - 3 while the fluency is rated with range 0 - 1.
+We randomly select 100 candidates and compare the outputs of different systems.
 We use Amazon Turk\footnote{\url{https://www.mturk.com/}} for human evaluation.
-Each candidate is rated by three annotators and the final score of one candidate is the average score among the individual annotators.
-We did not evaluate the style transfer accuracy with human evaluations for the GYAMC dataset since it is difficult for human annotators to accurately capture the difference between formal and informal sentences.
+Each candidate is rated by three annotators and we report the average scores here.
+We did not evaluate the style transfer accuracy for the GYAMC dataset since it is difficult for human annotators to accurately capture the difference between formal and informal sentences.
 The results of our human evaluations are shown in Table~\ref{tab:human}.
-In addition to the separate metrics, we report the sample-wise mean score of the metrics where the fluency scores are scaled up to be consistent with other scores.
-Our model achieves better overall performance when considering all three evaluation metrics for each dataset.
+We additionally report the sample-wise mean score of the metrics where the fluency scores are scaled up to be consistent with other scores.
+Our model achieves better overall performance when considering all three evaluation metrics on each dataset.

 Interestingly, we found that the automatic metrics for both the style transfer accuracy and content preservation do not accurately reflect performance as measured by human evaluation.
-For example, on the Amazon dataset, although Tag\&Gen~\citep{madaan2020politeness} achieves significantly higher style transfer accuracy based on the automatic metric, our model achieves better performance based on the human evaluation.
-This phenomenon suggests that the importance of our findings discussed in Section~\ref{sub:adv}, that strong neural models can potentially exploit the weaknesses of the automatic metrics, and these metrics need to be used with caution for both training and evaluation.
+For example, on the Amazon dataset, although Tag\&Gen~\citep{madaan-etal-2020-politeness} achieves significantly higher style transfer accuracy based on the automatic metric, our model achieves better performance based on the human evaluation.
+This phenomenon suggests that the importance of our findings discussed in Section~\ref{sub:adv}, that strong neural models can potentially exploit the weaknesses of the automatic metrics.